This is a tutorial about how to set up your module so student automatically add themselves into a group when they enroll themselves on the module

 - Give the group a name, In our example it would be 'Project Group A'

-- Next to the box marked Joining Password click and add in a password (press return to save).
+- Next to the box marked Joining Password click and add in a password.
 This password is the one used by students to join this group at the module self-enrolment screen.

 Click the "eye" to reveal the detail of the password, if necessary.